socnetv/app/docs/roadmaps/roadmap_ws9_graph_exploration.md

   what's missing.
 - **Attribute inspector panel / persistent filter panel** as real docked widgets (currently dialog-driven) — deferred until WS7's MainWindow decomposition is underway.
+- **Node removal in multirelational networks** (#57) — the app currently refuses to remove a node when multiple relations are present.
+Needs a decision: remove the node from all relations, or allow relations to have different node sets.
+Data-model limitation, not a Feature 1/2/3 gap.